lm2343635/UIImageView-Extension/README.md

 # API Document
 ### Corner Radius

+Setting corner radius is supported in Interface Builder.

 ```objective-c
 // Set corner radius.
 _imageView.cornerRadius = 10;
 ```

-The method `setImageCornerRadius:`(version 0.2.1 and before) cannot use in this version now.
+The method `setImageCornerRadius:`(version 0.2.1 and before) is not recommended to use in this version now.

 ### Shadow

+Setting shadow is supported in Interface Builder.

 The method `setShadowWithColor:shadowXOffset:shadowYOffset:shadowRadius:`should be invoked before you invoke methods including `changeShadowColor:color`, `changeShadowXOffset:xOffset`, `changeShadowYOffset:yOffset` and `changeShadowRadius:radius`.

 ```objective-c